 Soil moisture is the most critical data for the Mäkelä farm.
+It helps to cater water andnutrients for the strawberry plants.
 They analyze moisture in combination with salinity for planning irrigation timing and dimensioning the right amount of water for each block.

 Soil salinity data provided by Soil Scout is one of the tools Mäkelä's team uses for optimizing the timing and dimensioning of fertilizers.
 Timing is critical when applying inputs to ensure efficient use of expensive materials.